Saturday, July 13, 2019

 The most beautiful spring scene of the whole year is this very one,

-far better than the willows that hang everywhere over the city.
+far better than the willows that loom everywhere over the city.

 The conclusion of the poem is that the soft spring rain has transformed an otherwise dreary place into the most beautiful scene to be found anywhere.